m0xpd/encore/PCBs/README.md

 # Printed Circuit Boards

-This folder contains details of the PCBs required to implement the encore! delay module.
+This folder contains details of the two PCBs required to implement the encore! delay module.

-The files are presented in Eagle format.
+The PCB design files are presented in Eagle format.

-Below you see the unpopulated PCBs.
+Below you see a photo of the unpopulated PCBs.

 The photo shows (left to right) the Main Board Component Side (Top), Main Board Bottom, Control Board Component Side (Top), and Control Board Bottom.